-44. The SPRO is "MSA approved" but does not accept the insurance provision of the supplemental clauses, what should we do?
+43. The SPRO is "MSA approved" but does not accept the insurance provision of the supplemental clauses, what should we do?

 Contact your Club.
 If there is a possibility of contracting with a SPRO in a particular port which has insurance and whose contract conforms, the member should opt for the SPRO with insurance.
 When it is necessary to contract with a SPRO on an urgent basis and none are available with insurance in the area, it would seem reasonable to suggest that the contract should just be for that voyage and not the annual contract.
 It should be noted that some SPROs do not realise that insurance of the type required, is available in China PRC, although an increasing number of SPROs are now taking out insurance.
 It is possible to obtain this insurance from PICC Property and Casualty Company Limited.
-The relevant policy bears the footer "Version 2" Contact details for PICC can be obtained from the Club.
-Ping An are also developing a policy.
-Please note that any insurance policies have to be reviewed by the Club.
+The relevant policy bears the footer "Version 3".
+Contact details for PICC can be obtained from the Club.

-45. The SPRO is "MSA approved" but does not accept the termination of work provision of the supplemental clauses, what should we do?
+44. The SPRO is "MSA approved" but does not accept the termination of work provision of the supplemental clauses, what should we do?